hernpiblo/Peggle-ios/README.md

 #### 2. BoardView

-BoardView contains the main background and the tappable area where users can tap and place balls.
-BoardView is also responsible for displaying the BallView
+BoardView contains the main background and the tappable area where users can tap and place pegs.
+BoardView is also responsible for displaying the PegView

 #### 3. ControlsView